-Step 4: Convert a Dynamic Photo to a Movie (Movie Converter).
+Step 4: Converting a Dynamic Photo Still Image to a Movie (Movie Converter).

-A Dynamic Photo is stored as a series of 20 still images.
+A Dynamic Photo with a still image background and a moving subject is stored as a series of 20 still images.
 You can use the following procedure to convert the 20 images that make up a Dynamic Photo to a movie.

-- 1. Press [ ] to enter the PLAY mode. - Use [◄] and [▶] to display the Dynamic Photo you want to covert. - Perform the following operation on the camera [MENU] → PLAY tab → "Movie Converter".
+- 1. Press [ ] to enter the PLAY mode. - Use [◄] and [▶] to display the Dynamic Photo you want to convert. - Press [SET], use [▲] and [▼] to select the bottom PLAY Panel item (MENU), and then press [SET]. - Perform the following operation on the camera PLAY tab → "Movie Converter".

-- 4. Press [SET] to convert the displayed Dynamic Photo. - The final movie format is Motion JPEG. - The final movie image size is 640×480 pixels. - 5.
+- 5. Press [SET] to convert the displayed Dynamic Photo. - The final movie format is Motion JPEG. - The final movie image size is 640×480 pixels. - 6.
 Save the converted Dynamic Photo to your computer.